Framework for the Assessment of River and Wetland Health (FARWH) – Queensland trials

 The project trialled FARWH over four different regions in Queensland: Central Queensland, South East Queensland, the Wet Tropics and Lake Eyre Basin.
 Within these regions following specific surface water management areas were assessed:

 The FARWH trials were conducted as part of the national FARWH program and provided a one-off assessment of aquatic ecosystem condition.
 The monitoring undertaken as part of these trials was undertaken in autumn 2008 in Central Queensland, in spring 2008 in South East Queensland, in winter 2009 in the Wet Tropics and in autumn 2009 in the Lake Eyre Basin.
 The frequency, timing and scope of the assessments were variable due to the wide range of indicator types used and the program timelines.

 Results and findings from the FARWH trials were reported directly to the National Water Commission.
 They are also presented in the following final report Alignment of state and national river and wetland health assessment needs.

 Last updated: 22 March 2013

 This page should be cited as:

-Department of Environment and Science, Queensland (2013) Framework for the Assessment of River and Wetland Health (FARWH) – Queensland trials, WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2013) Framework for the Assessment of River and Wetland Health (FARWH) – Queensland trials, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/assessment/monitoring/current-and-future-monitoring/framework-assessment-river-wetland.html